-Every hotelier faces the question of how to increase hotel sales.
-However, when you’re immersed in the day-to-day operations, it can be hard to see the big picture, and getting the right answers can be complex.
+Every hotelier and host faces the question of how to increase revenue and profit without raising prices or overspending.
+When immersed in day-to-day operations, it can be hard to see the big picture, and getting the right answers can be complex.
 While there are many ways to increase your hotel revenue depending on your property’s needs, here are 15+ tactics to get you started.

 1. Build a road map

 A key component of hotel marketing is creating guest personas so you can tailor your marketing efforts accordingly.
-You need to understand who your guests are, why they’re choosing to book with you, and their main reason for travel so you can get a sense of how to direct your marketing efforts.
-The answers to these questions will help you develop guest segments and will provide powerful data to improve your marketing strategy and increase sales activity.
+You need to understand who your guests are, why they’re choosing to book with you, and their main reason for travel so you can understand how to direct your marketing efforts.
+The answers to these questions will help you develop guest segments and provide powerful data to streamline your marketing strategy and sales activity.

 3. Sell the experience over the transaction